 ADOPTS the Recommendation R0119 Establishment of a VTS.

-RECOMMENDS that competent authorities and VTS providers arrange for the establishment of VTS in a standardized and harmonized manner.
+RECOMMENDS that competent authorities and VTS providers arrange for the establishment of VTS in a standardized and harmonized manner in accordance with IALA guidelines related to the establishment of a VTS.

-INVITES National Members and competent authorities for VTS to implement the provisions of the Recommendation and its associated guidelines when arranging for the establishment of a VTS.
+ALSO RECOMMENDS National Members and competent authorities for VTS to implement the associated guidelines when arranging for the establishment of a VTS or making changes to an existing VTS.

 REQUESTS the IALA VTS Committee or other committees as the Council may direct, to keep this Recommendation under review and to propose amendments, as necessary.